Lag Bolts vs. Lag Screws: What's the Difference?

 Lag Bolt Characteristics:

-• Thickness: Lag bolts offer strong and durable fastening solutions due to their thick shafts and coarse threads, a feature similar to most bolts.
-This makes them incredibly easy to install and reliable for heavy-duty applications.
+• Heavy Diameter: Lag bolts offer strong and durable fastening solutions due to their thick shafts and coarse threads, a feature similar to most bolts.
+This makes them reliable for heavy-duty applications.

-• Hexagonal Heads: These fasteners also feature thick hexagonal heads without any slots notched into the top surfaces for screwing.
+• Head Shape: Lag bolts predominantly feature hexagonal heads without any slots notched into the top surfaces for screwing.
 Because of this, lag bolts require fastening from a torque wrench or impact wrench to keep them nice and tight into the material.
+For more information here, check out our article on the Different Types of Wrenches.
+However, other head shapes can be found like square head lag bolts or flanged head lag bolts, but these are less common.

 two stainless steel lag bolts